Mosesoyet/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # WEB INFRASTRUCTURE

-This project is so vital and it covers all the we need to know about web infrastructure.
+This project is so vital and it covers all that we need to know about web infrastructure.

 In this project, the following will be covered;